Search Tuning & Relevance

 This slider controls the balance between two types of search:

 • Lexical (keyword) search β€” matches exact words in your content.
 "Drupal hosting" matches pages containing those exact words.
+Works out of the box on every Opensolr plan.

 • Semantic (vector) search β€” understands meaning.
 "Drupal hosting" also matches pages about "CMS cloud deployment" because the meaning is similar.
+Available on vector-enabled plans β€” contact us to get started.

 The slider goes from 10 (mostly semantic) to 100 (mostly keyword).
 Default is somewhere in the middle.